manhph2211/ml-mornitoring/README.md

 - Terraform and Ansible for creating and building infrastructure (keypair, security group, ec2, nginx, ...)
 - Monitor nginx status & statistics with Prometheus and Grafana

+In short, Fluentd will continuously collect NGINX access logs and send them to Prometheus.
+Prometheus will scrape NGINX metrics endpoints to collect metrics data.
+Grafana will visualize the collected metrics and provide real-time dashboards for monitoring.
+You can access these dashboards or retrieve metrics data through the APIs for further analysis or integration with other systems.

+In this repo, I did not focus on any apis, you should create ones and use the nginx as the reverse proxy.
+Monitoring nginx in this situation is more interesting.

 ## How it works?

 To run this, you first need to create an AWS account and then get the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.
 In order to activate GitHub Actions (if you want), you also need to add these above keys to the repo: